micro/micro/docs/introduction/README.md

 - HTTP API Gateway
 - gRPC Identity Proxy

 And many more features.
-Micro is packed with a CLI interface and a Service Library used to write your applications.
+Micro is packed with a CLI interface and a Service Framework used to write your applications.

 ## Development